Michael Perry (footballer): Total

 Including his time with Old Scotch Collegians, and his VAFA and VFL selection, he played a total of 281 games in his career (continuing to play until he was 40).

 Advertising

 Whilst at Richmond, Mike worked for an advertising agency.

-His most memorable piece of work being the famous slogan he devised to sell Captain Morgan Rum: "Captain Morgan is good for your organ"!

-Needless to say, with the newspaper, radio and television coverage, added to a slogan-covered Moomba Procession Float that was overflowing with lustful pirates and nubile wenches, the sales of Captain Morgan Rum skyrocketed with his campaign.
+During this period, he created the slogan “Captain Morgan is good for your organ” for a Captain Morgan rum advertising campaign.
+The campaign received coverage in newspapers, radio, and television, and included a Moomba procession float featuring pirate-themed performers.

-He went on to conduct a photography business, and became involved in the Richmond Former Players' and Officials' Association.
+He later operated a photography business, and became involved with the Richmond Former Players' and Officials' Association.